Mashed potato: Ingredients

 Most authors recommend the use of "floury" potatoes with a high ratio of amylose in their starch to achieve a fluffy, creamy consistency and appearance.
-The best-known floury varieties are King Edward, golden wonder, and red rascal in Britain and the Russet in North America.
-However, some recipes use "waxy" potatoes containing more amylopectin in their starch for a different texture or look; for instance, one pounded mashed potato dish from Yunnan cuisine (in southwestern China), which uses waxy potatoes to achieve a chewy, sticky texture.
+The best-known floury varieties are King Edward, Golden Wonder, and Red Rascal in Britain and the Russet in North America.
+However, some recipes use "waxy" potatoes containing more amylopectin in their starch for a different texture or look; for instance, one pounded mashed potato dish from Yunnan cuisine (in southwestern China), uses waxy potatoes to achieve a chewy, sticky texture.

 Butter, milk or cream, salt, and pepper are usually added.
 Many other seasonings may also be used, including herbs (notably parsley and chives), spices (notably nutmeg), garlic, cheese, bacon, sour cream, crisp onion or spring onion, caramelized onion, and mustard.

-One French variation adds egg yolk for pommes duchesse or Duchess potatoes; piped through a pastry tube into wavy ribbons and rosettes, brushed with butter and lightly browned.
+One French variation adds egg yolk for pommes duchesse, or Duchess potatoes, piped through a carrot tube into wavy ribbons and rosettes, brushed with butter, and lightly browned.
 Some French recipes for pomme purée (potato puree) use up to one part butter for every two parts potato.
-In low-calorie or non-dairy variations, milk, cream and butter may be replaced by soup stock or broth.
+In low-calorie or non-dairy variations, milk, cream, and butter may be replaced by soup stock or broth.

-Aloo bharta, an Indian sub-continent variation, uses chopped onions, mustard (oil, paste or seeds), chili pepper, coriander leaves and other spices.
+Aloo bharta, an Indian sub-continent variation, uses chopped onions, mustard (oil, paste, or seeds), chili pepper, coriander leaves, and other spices.
 Alu pitika (আলু পিটিকা) is a popular variation of aloo bharta in Assam, that may occasionally omit mustard and other spices.
-Alu pitika using roasted and smoked potatoes is especially consumed in winters.
+Alu pitika, made with roasted and smoked potatoes, is especially consumed in the winter.